Ariacell/SynapseRAG/README.md

 ```
 will expose
 - a qdrant database, used for text embedding storage, and

+### Services

+#### Ollama running mistral7b

-- an ollama instance running mistral7b, which can be prompted via something like
+An ollama instance running mistral7b, which can be prompted via something like
 ```sh
 curl -X POST localhost:11434/api/generate -d "{\"model\":\"mistral\", \"prompt\":\"Are you working?\", \"stream\": false}"
 ```

+#### Qdrant DB for vector embeddings

+#### OpenWebUI

+For nicer adhoc prompting UI for the Ollama models

+#### SearXNG

+#### ComfyUI

+For image generation.
+This example workflow is using this model: https://comfyui-wiki.com/en/tutorial/advanced/flux1-comfyui-guide-workflow-and-examples#comfy-org-fp8-checkpoint-version

 ## Generating embeddings and prompting